Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 ```
 In this case, also the file `FlagAcyclic.dat` must be located in the work directory and initialized in 0; otherwise, a "Segmentation fault" message will be displayed.

-Simultaneous executions of `acyclic.cpp` can be performed in Windows by opening several instances.
-Under GNU/Linux can be run the bash script [GNU-Linux/acyclic_runner](./GNU-Linux/acyclic_runner), to send all the processes to the background and use all the available cores in the computer.
+Simultaneous executions of `acyclic.cpp` can be performed under Windows by opening several instances.
+Under GNU/Linux can be run the bash script [GNU-Linux/acyclic_runner](./GNU-Linux/acyclic_runner), to send all the processes to the background and use all the available cores of the computer.
 ```
 > chmod a+x acyclic_runner
 > ./acyclic_runner
 ```
-In our personal computer this script takes about 4 days to be completed, no more than 8 GiB of RAM, and the output consists of 2338 files distributed in 34 sub-folders in `./ag`, with a total size of 1.7 GiB.
+In our personal computer this script takes about 4 days to be completed, no more than 8 GiB of RAM, and the output consists of 2338 files distributed in 34 sub-folders in `ag`, with a total size of 1.7 GiB.

 Of course, in Windows as well as in GNU/Linux, the script `acyclic` can be executed manually as follows:<br />
 acyclic 1<br />